rodrigo-fonseca-oliveira/ai-architect/docs/api.md

 - Intent options: qa | pii_detect | risk_score | other
 - Behavior when enabled:
   - If intent not provided or set to "auto", the router picks an intent using simple rules (see docs/agents.md).
-  - For qa + grounded=true, RAG citations are returned as before, and LC_RAG_ENABLED can switch the backend.
+  - For qa + grounded=true, RAG citations are returned via the LC-backed path (default).
 - Audit enrichment: router_backend and router_intent are included in the /query response audit field.
 - When intent=pii_detect, the answer summarizes detections and the audit includes pii_entities_count, pii_types, and pii_counts.